GAET Send Information Report: Copley Academy 2018 - 19

 Our approach to adapting the curriculum and the learning environment is described in our accessibility plan.
 We make the following adaptations to ensure all pupils’ needs are met:

-- Differentiating our curriculum to ensure all pupils find it accessible, for example, by grouping, 1:1 work, teaching style and the content of the lesson, ensuring that SEND data is considered when planning both short and long term.
+- Differentiating our curriculum through Wave 1 intervention to ensure all pupils find it accessible, for example, by grouping, 1:1 work, teaching style and the content of the lesson, ensuring that SEND data is considered when planning both short and long term.

 - Adapting our resources and staffing